neuefische/web-exercises/sessions/recap-project-3/rick-and-morty-app/README.md

 Use the Live Preview Extension for Visual Studio Code to view this project in the browser.
 Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

----

-## Resources

-⬇️ This starter will provide you with the following resources:

-- You can use the `magnifying-glass.png` found in the `assets` folder when building the search bar.